jpjcq/tb-bot/README.md

-# TB Bot - a utility bot for cryptocurrency operations.
+# TB Bot - a utility bot for cryptocurrency operations

 > :warning: **Caution**: This project is still under development.
 Use it at your own risk.